tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 * Pet Clinic
 * GitHub
 * Concourse
+  * Make sure to go back to the pipeline overview to be staged on your "continuous-integration" and "continuous-delivery" jobs.
 * Harbor
+  * Make sure to refresh the list of repositories after your app is deployed so that you are staged showing the "spring-petclinic" and "spring-petclinic-source" repositories.
 * Kubeapps
 * TAC
 * This workshop tab on the "Console" section